 Incorporate time in your schedule to daydream.
 Let yourself visualize some of your business ideas.
 Carry a small notebook to capture your ideas.
 Think about small things you can do weekly to make these a reality.

 6. Check off your accomplishments and plan for next week.

 At the end of your week (or during your Sunday night planning session), check off your accomplishments and reflect on how much closer you are to achieving your goals.
 Carry forward anything that didn’t get completed and reschedule it in your calendar.
 Delete the task entirely if you keep putting it off, or move it forward a few months as a reminder in your calendar.

 Can you do me a favor and share this post?
-We’re here to help people, to inspire women.
-Reading this post may just help someone take that next big leap in their career!
+Reading this post may just help someone take that big leap and take back time this year.

 Cheers to an amazing and prosperous year ahead for all of us.

 - Media Pitching: Work with our team at Pink Pearl PR to pitch your product to major magazines, influencers, and high-profile publications.